Is Android the Best Operating System?

 Security is a Concern

-We might look upon Apple as being a stern dictator, but there’s no question that its stricter criteria help to make devices more secure.
+We might view Apple as a stern dictator, but there’s no question that its stricter criteria help make devices more secure.
 After all, if you can’t mess with the basic operating system’s settings, you can’t accidentally make errors that might increase your phone’s vulnerability to attack.

 So even though Android allows you freedom with where to source apps, it’s a freedom that you need to exercise intelligently.
 In other words, you have to be extra careful vetting any site or app that you’re considering to download.